adog0822/AWS-Evidence-Layer/README.md

 ## What it does

 1. You deploy a read-only IAM role via CloudFormation (one click, ~2 min)
-2. Paste the Role ARN — we scan 15 AWS services across 6 regions
+2. Paste the Role ARN, we scan 15 AWS services across 6 regions & map to 12 Core SOC 2 Controls.
 3. Free gap report in under 5 minutes: 12 controls scored, evidence catalog, gap chart
-4. Pay $39.99 to unlock: Finding-level detail, CLI remediation commands, Gideon compliance copilot, SHA-256 traceable evidence, HTML report for your auditor
+4. Pay $39.99 to unlock: Finding-level detail, CLI remediation commands, Gideon compliance copilot (helps with risk assesment, polciy writing, remediation, other aspects of Type l audit), SHA-256 traceable evidence, HTML report for your auditor.

  No persistent access.
 Read-only ExternalId-bound role.
 Your data deletes automatically after 30 days, or instantly on request.